 Peeping Tom - was a tailor who is said to have lived in the city during the 11th century when it was just a settlement governed by the Earl of Mercia, Leofric III, and his wife, Lady Godiva.

-Leofric III - Leofric (died 31 August or 30 September 1057) was an Earl of Mercia.
+Leofric III -

+Leofric (died 31 August or 30 September 1057) was an Earl of Mercia.
 He founded monasteries at Coventry and Much Wenlock.
 Leofric is most remembered as the husband of Lady Godiva.

 Lady Godiva - Lady Godiva, Old English Godgifu, (died between 1066 and 1086), Anglo-Saxon gentlewoman famous for her legendary ride while nude through Coventry, Warwickshire.
 Godiva was the wife of Leofric, earl of Mercia, with whom she founded and endowed a monastery at Coventry.

 Tax - a compulsory contribution to state revenue, levied by the government on workers' income and business profits, or added to the cost of some goods, services, and transactions.

 Tyrant - a cruel and oppressive ruler.

 Legend - a traditional story sometimes popularly regarded as historical but not authenticated.

 Convent - a Christian community of nuns living together under monastic vows.

-Oppresive Tax - If you describe a society, its laws, or customs as oppressive, you think they Whitley Abbey Primary School Hand in Hand We Learn Knowledge Organiser - History - Lady Godiva
+Oppressive Tax - If you describe a society, its laws, or customs as oppressive, you think they treat people cruelly and unfairly

-Since 1949, a statue of Lady Godiva has been a centrepiece in Coventry.
+Knowledge Organiser - History - Lady Godiva

 Just a few streets away, a house next to the cathedral boasts a plaque stating that she is buried nearby, alongside her husband Lord Leofric.

-The historic figure, made famous for the legend of riding naked through Coventry to persuade Leofric to lower taxes, is a symbol for the city.
+for the legend of riding naked

+through Coventry to persuade

+Leofric to lower taxes, is a symbol for the city.